clipos/docs-src/clipos/kernel.rst

    The vsyscall table is not required anymore by libc and is a fixed-position potential source of ROP gadgets.

+.. describe:: CONFIG_X86_MCE=y
+              CONFIG_X86_MCE_INTEL=y

+   Machine Check Exceptions can report suspicious hardware errors, some of which may for instance, on systems with ECC memory, reveal an ongoing Rowhammer attack.

 .. describe:: CONFIG_MICROCODE=y

    Needed to benefit from microcode updates and thus security fixes (e.g.,